corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 ## Set up Azure AD SSO

-You can set up your Corda 5 node to use Azure Active Directory (AD) for single sign-on (SSO).
-Authorized users who can access HTTP-RPC functions on the node can use their Azure AD credentials to stay logged in to any applications that use the HTTP-RPC API.
+You can set up your node to use Azure Active Directory (AD) for single sign-on (SSO).
+Authorized users who access HTTP-RPC functions on the node can use their Azure AD credentials to stay logged in to any applications that use the HTTP-RPC API.

 1. Configure the Azure AD tenant that serves as an identity provider and the node to enable HTTP-RPC endpoints to support Azure AD-based authentication.

 2. Pass an Azure AD **ID token** or **access token** as a [Bearer Token](https://datatracker.ietf.org/doc/html/rfc6750) with the HTTP-RPC requests.
 The node verifies the following properties/claims of the token:

     * Expiration date.
     * Issuer (should be a valid Microsoft Identity Platform value).
     * Audience (should be the `clientId` of the node).

 3. Test this functionality using Swagger UI.
 The data flow should look like this: